chipwhisp/chipwhisp/README.md

 [ 6.
 Jan.
 2026 ]

-yes -S

-hi twin -S
+hi twin -spencer

-HELP WHAT -S
+no this is th only way i can talk rn -spencer

 --------